Divinemonk/DataEntryWebApp/README.md

 ## License

-DataEntry_WebApp is released under the [MIT License](LICENSE).
+Data Entry WebApp is released under the [MIT License](LICENSE).

 ## Acknowledgements

-DataEntry_WebApp was built using the Flask web framework and leverages the openpyxl library for Excel file management.
-We extend our gratitude to the Flask and openpyxl communities for their invaluable contributions and support.

-## Contact

-For any inquiries or questions, please reach out to the project maintainer at your-email@example.com.
-We're excited to hear from you!
+We would like to express our sincere appreciation to the following projects and their respective communities for their valuable contributions to the development of the Data Entry Web App.

+[Flask](https://github.com/pallets/flask), a powerful Python web framework, provided the foundation for our application.
+Its simplicity, flexibility, and extensive ecosystem enabled us to create a robust and user-friendly web application.
+We are grateful for the Flask community's continuous support and for making web development in Python a breeze.

+[Openpyxl](https://github.com/theorchard/openpyxl), an essential component of our project, greatly enhanced the accessibility and user experience of our application by enabling it to open in the default web browser.
+We extend our thanks to the OpenXGL community for their efforts in developing this useful tool.

+WebBrowser, another crucial component, facilitated seamless interaction between our application and the user's preferred web browser.
+Its integration allowed for a smoother and more intuitive user experience.
+We are grateful for the WebBrowser project and its developers' dedication.

+[Gunicorn](https://github.com/benoitc/gunicorn), a high-performance WSGI HTTP server, played a vital role in deploying our application in a production environment.
+Its ability to handle concurrent requests efficiently ensured optimal performance and reliability.
+We would like to extend our appreciation to the Gunicorn community for their exceptional work.

+We would also like to acknowledge the wider open-source community for their continuous support, knowledge sharing, and feedback.
+The collaborative spirit and contributions from developers around the world have greatly enriched our project.